berrytechnics/nema-space-tracker/README.md

 - Implement a "park" position for easy setup and takedown.
 - Add a battery monitoring system to prevent over-discharge.
 - Develop a mobile app for remote control and monitoring.
+- Design a custom shield or PCB for the Arduino Nano to create a more compact and robust setup.

 ## Contributing